 Aimco or Apartment Investment and Management Company is a publicly traded real estate investment trust.
-As of December 31, 2019, the company owned 124 apartment communities comprising 32,839 apartment units primarily in Atlanta, the San Francisco Bay Area, Boston, Chicago, Denver, the Washington metropolitan area, Los Angeles, Miami, New York City, Philadelphia, San Diego, and Seattle.
+As of December 31, 2020, the company owned 27 apartment communities comprising 6,342 apartment units in 12 states and the District of Columbia.

 Aimco traces its roots to The Considine Company, formed in 1975 by Terry Considine.

 On July 29, 1994, the company became a public company via an initial public offering.

 In 1994, Aimco acquired Homecorp, a management company with 5,300 units based in Montgomery, Alabama.